 My name is Sepideh (“Dawn” in Persian) and my last name is Jahanpanah (“The World’s Shelter” in Persian).
 Names always have meanings in Persian and I love to say that to everyone.

-When I was 10, I made a bowl out of a very rough clay with lots of hair in it that my dad had brought me.
-It was originally used to make traditional bread ovens and the hair played the role of armature.
+When I was 10, I made a bowl out of a very rough clay with lots of goat hair in it that my dad had brought me.
+It was originally used to make traditional ceramic bread ovens and the hair played the role of armature.
 After the bowl was dry, I secretly put it inside of a heater for days.
 It came out actually pretty water resistance.
 At least I could paint it.

 Desert Spirit Ceramic: